 Porcelain tiles are denser than ceramic, and less porous.
-This makes them harder, & more durable.
+This makes them harder and more durable.
 They are very suited to high footfall areas which will see heavy use, and wet areas.
 However, ceramic tiles can still have their place.
-Being less brittle they are a great product for DIY-ers, as they’re more forgiving to work with.
+Being less brittle they are a great product for DIY-ers, as they are more forgiving to work with.
 Ceramic tiles are also usually cheaper to buy than porcelain tiles, but they are not as durable.

 PEI ratings will advise you if your chosen tile is suitable for your planned project.
 Tiles are graded from 0-5 depending on the hardness of the tile:

 - PEI 0 – No foot traffic (wall tiles)